smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Main Menu/index.md

 !@

 ### Adding Submenus
 Adding a submenu is as simple as adding subcells to a @![iOS]`SDLMenuCell`!@ @![android, javaSE, javaEE]`SdlMenuCell`!@.
 The submenu is automatically displayed when selected by the user.
 Currently menus only support one layer of subcells.
+In Core v6.0+ it is possible to set individual submenus to use different layouts.

 @![iOS]
 ##### Objective-C

+######  Pre Core v6.0
 ```objc
 // Create the inner menu cell
 SDLMenuCell *cell = [[SDLMenuCell alloc] initWithTitle: <#NSString#> icon: <#SDLArtwork#> voiceCommands: <#@[NSString]#> handler:^(SDLTriggerSource  _Nonnull triggerSource) {